jardelgoncalves/frontend-mentor/qr-code-component/README.md

 ## My process

 I simulated the component size in figma to better understand the spacing, font size and started to develop.
+I needed to change the color hsl(212, 45%, 89%) (light gray) to hsl(219, 14%, 32%) because the contrast was very low.

 ### Built with